coderetreat/coderetreat.org/pages/facilitating/structure-of-a-coderetreat.md

 ---
 layout: default
 title: Structure of a Coderetreat
+description: The structure of a coderetreat day should look like, as well as tips for effective facilitation
+images:
+    src: /images/facilitating/coderetreat.png
 ---

 This page outlines what the structure of a coderetreat day should look like, as well as tips for effective facilitation.